 Product review videos are very popular.
 In fact, people have watched 50,000 years of product review videos!

-Create product reviews of products your dispensary carries.
+Create product reviews of products that your dispensary carries.
 This is a great way for customers to understand and familiarize themselves with your dispensary products.
-It can also demonstrate to a potential buyer your expertise on a given product, strain, or edible.
+It can also demonstrate to a potential buyer your expertise on a given product, strain or edible.